-Born in Leeds in 1947, he first became interested in linguistics, and how it might illuminate our understanding of literariness, at the University of Birmingham, where he studied English and Russian, followed by Comparative Literature and German.
+Born in Leeds in 1947, he first became interested in linguistics, and how it might illuminate our understanding of literariness, at the Universities of Leeds and Birmingham, where he studied English and Russian, followed by Comparative Literature and German.
 His doctoral work was one of the first examples of using discourse stylistics to explore literary texts and their reading.
 He submitted his PhD thesis on the poetry of W.H.
 Auden in 1979 and was immediately appointed to a lectureship at the University of Nottingham.
 The then Head of the School of English was James Kinsley, whose longstanding aim had been to ‘assert the unity of the linguistic-literary English discipline, medieval and modern, in a single school’.
 Ron Carter could not have been better placed.

 In the years following, Ron transformed the emerging field of literary-linguistics, establishing the UK as the world’s centre for the linguistically-informed study of literary texts.
 Dissatisfied both with the overly formal and decontextualised theoretical linguistics of the time, and with aspects of literary theory, Ron became a founder in 1978 and later Chair of the international Poetics and Linguistics Association (PALA), and under his guidance British stylistics enjoyed something of a heyday, its influence spreading across Europe and the world.
 By the late 1980s, Ron’s interests had widened beyond the literary to encompass language teaching and education, and the use of early forms of digitised text and computers for language analysis.
 Together with his collaborator Mike McCarthy, he was one of the first to see that the principled exploration of large bodies of examples of real language could provide new insights into how language worked in every-day use, as opposed to relying on abstract, theoretical modelling or prescriptions.
 Importantly, he saw such understanding as having crucial practical implications, offering new ways to improve the teaching of English, both as a first and second language.
 Ron was commissioned by the Conservative government (in 1988) under Education Secretary Kenneth Baker to develop material for English teachers to assist them in delivering the newly created National Curriculum.
 His programme and materials – produced as the LINC (Language in the National Curriculum) project – were subsequently widely regarded by teachers as some of the best professional development tools devised.
 An innovative element of them was the equal treatment of regional accents and dialects alongside Standard English, as well as an encouragement to pupils to practise linguistic analysis on contemporary political speeches.